dimkarakostas/unimeet/etc/spec/ARCHITECTURE.md

 address.
 Upon receiving the _connect_ message from the presence it proceeds to find a partner.

-### client-get-partner / presence-find-partner
+### client-get-partner / presence-find-partner / server-already-connected

 When the client wishes to start chatting it emits a _client-get-partner_ message.
-Upon receiving it, the presence sends a _presence-find-partner_ to the matchmaker service to try and find a match for the user based on its interests and preferences.
-Both message requests include the client's cookie, in order to identify the user that made the request.
+Upon receiving it, if the user is already connected using a different client, eg a different device, TOR session etc, it immediately emits a _server-already-connected_ message and takes no further action.
+Otherwise the presence sends a _presence-find-partner_ to the matchmaker service to try and find a match for the user based on its interests and preferences.
+Both message requests include the client's token, in order to identify the user that made the request.

-The presence keeps a list of the cookies all clients that have not been matched yet.
+The presence keeps a list of the tokens all clients that have not been matched yet.
 If the matchmaker connection drops, upon reconnection it reissues the _presence-find-partner_ message for all clients so that the matchmaker can start its process again.